Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

 #### Commonly Used Kubernetes Network Plugins (CNIs)

+In the context of the Cloud Native Computing Foundation (CNCF) and Kubernetes, a Container Network Interface (CNI) is a specification and a set of tools to configure networking interfaces in Linux containers.
+Kubernetes uses CNI as an interface between network providers and Kubernetes networking.

+CNIs are responsible for allocating IP addresses to pods, handling routing on the host, and managing DNS.
+They provide the network plumbing under the hood of Kubernetes and ensure that all components can communicate with each other correctly.

+Here are some commonly used Kubernetes network plugins:

 - **Calico:** An open-source networking and network security solution for containers, virtual machines, and native host-based workloads.
 Calico supports a variety of networking options including the ability to use both overlay and non-overlay networks.

 - **Flannel:** A simple and easy to configure layer 3 network fabric designed for Kubernetes.
 Flannel runs a small, simple daemon on each host that sets up a network overlay.
 It is very easy to set up and does not require complex configuration.